 PCIe 4.0, or Peripheral Component Interconnect Express specification 4.0 as it’s officially known, was first introduced into the desktop market with AMD Ryzen 3000 CPUs.
-But, in the wake of this technical advancement, we here at PCGamesN started thinking: does PCIe 4.0 make any difference to game load times?
+But it’s also looking like a sure-fire bet for Sony’s PlayStation 5 SSD, too.
+So in the wake of this technical advancement, we here at PCGamesN started thinking: does PCIe 4.0 make any difference to game load times?

 For the purposes of this test we’ll be using the Corsair Force MP600 Gen4 PCIe 4.0 M.2 SSD and the Samsung 970 Evo M.2 SSD.
 Both drives are 2TB, with the 970 Evo representing one of the best PCIe 3.0 drives going for gamers and the Corsair bringing Phison’s initial PCIe 4.0 controller to the scene.

 The MP600 theoretically maxes out around 4,950MB/s sequential read and 4,250MB/s sequential write.
 Meanwhile the 970 Evo is rated to 3,500 MB/s sequential read and 2,500MB/s sequential write.

 |Rated seq. write||4,250MB/s||2,500MB/s|

 As for benchmarks, we’ve installed a couple of major triple-A games across both SSDs.
 We picked games that a user is likely to play consistently over the span of many months, such as Destiny 2 and Assassin’s Creed Odyssey, which could see load times amount to a considerable waste of time, and one which is famed for its loading screens: Anthem.